After School Programs

 Program Dates

-All sessions take place on Tuesdays for grades K-3 and Thursdays for grades 4-6.
+All sessions take place on Tuesday or Wednesday for grades K-3 (depending on session group) and Thursdays for grades 4-6.

 Tuesday K -3 A Session Group